-All Urban Affairs majors complete 5 core courses: Foundations of Urban Affairs, Ethical Decision Making, Public Administration, Public Policy Analysis and Applied Research Project.
-The Department also strongly recommends that all students complete an internship.
+All Urban Affairs majors complete 5 core courses and an internship: Foundations of Urban Affairs, American City, Ethics in Public Service, Public Policy Analysis and Applied Research Project.

 As an Urban Affairs major, you may select courses that best fit your career path.
 You have four options.
 Use the following links to view program information and degree requirements in the University Catalog.

 - Bachelor of Arts or Bachelor of Science in Urban Affairs

 - Nonprofit Management Concentration

 - Urban Affairs, Urban Planning Concentration

 Your faculty advisor can help you decide which concentration is best for you.